m-lab/website/_pages/opportunities/2024-02-program-manager.md

 # Measurement Lab (M-Lab) Program Manager

 We are looking for a Program Manager to help drive delivery of Measurement Lab’s projects and programs in the open internet measurement ecosystem.

-Read more about the role below and [apply on Greenhouse](https://boards.greenhouse.io/codeforsciencesociety/jobs/4251181007?gh_jid=4251181007).
+**As of March 10, 2024 we are no longer reviewing applications for this role.
+If you have questions, please reach out to [jobs@measurementlab.net](mailto:jobs@measurementlab.net).**

 ## About the Role